Urmi0428/DVD_database-Analysis/README.md

 # DVD_database-Analysis
 Database_Project(DVD)
-The purpose of this project is to analyse the DVD database and present the significant relationas and data to see the revenue and get some predictions for store.
+The purpose of this project is to analyse the DVD database and present the significant relationas and data to see the revenue.
 ER Diagaram
 ![image](https://github.com/Urmi0428/DVD_database-Analysis/assets/122922168/35af4219-9942-492d-ac01-6d06cf9e8fb0)
 Below is bunch of 10 queries for Analysis of particular area of the database.